Genetic Testing FAQs

 Genetic testing for cancer looks for specific inherited changes (mutations) in a person’s genes that are associated with a high-to-moderate increased risk of cancer.
 The decision to have genetic testing is a personal choice that can be determined during or after a genetic counseling appointment.

 If your doctor referred you for genetic counseling, it is likely you are a good candidate for genetic testing.
 Good candidates are those who have been diagnosed with cancer, have a personal history of cancer, and/or have a family history of cancer.
-If genetic testing has been recommended for you, we encourage you to meet with a Rocky Mountain Cancer Centers genetic counselor.
+If genetic testing has been recommended for you, we encourage you to meet with a genetic counselor.
 Cancer genetic counselors can determine whether or not genetic testing would be helpful for you and your family.

 About 5-10% of cancers are hereditary meaning that a mutation in a gene leads to an increased risk for certain cancers.
 When families have a hereditary predisposition to cancer, we typically see:

 Identifying specific gene mutations can help to clarify the type of cancers you may be more susceptible to and the level of risk to develop these cancers.
-The ultimate goal of genetic counseling and/or testing is to create an individualized medical management plan intended to prevent cancer or detect cancer as early as possible if cancer develops.
+The ultimate goal of genetic testing is to create an individualized medical management plan intended to prevent cancer or detect cancer as early as possible if cancer develops.

 Management recommendations may be advised based on genetic test results as well as a family history of cancer.
 Recommendations could include: